History of Kuala Lumpur: Post-independence era (1957–1990)

+On 1 February 1972, Kuala Lumpur was given city status under the City of Kuala Lumpur Act 1971, becoming the second city in Malaysia after George Town, and the first city in Malaysia after Malaya's independence in 1957.

-On 1 February 1974 Kuala Lumpur seceded from Selangor and the city became a Federal Territory (Wilayah Persekutuan).
+On 1 February 1974, with the commencement of Constitution (Amendment) (No. 2) Act 1973 and the signing of the 1974 Federal Territory of Kuala Lumpur Agreement, Kuala Lumpur seceded from Selangor and the city became a Federal Territory (Malay: Wilayah Persekutuan), thereby placing it under the direct control of the federal government.

 On 5 August 1975, The terrorist organisation named Japanese Red Army, took more than 50 hostages at the AIA building, which housed several embassies.
 The hostages included the United States consul and the Swedish chargé d'affaires.
 The gunmen won the release of five imprisoned comrades and flew with them to Libya.
 The organisation carried out many attacks and assassinations in the 1970s, including the Lod Airport massacre in Tel Aviv three years earlier.